GENERATOR SAFETY

 Isolation

 NEC article 445.18(C) States: “ 445.18(C) Generators Installed In Parallel.
-Where a generator is installed in parallel with other generators, the provisions of 445.18(A) shall be capable of isolating the generator output terminals from the paralleling equipment.
+Where a generator is installed in parallel with other generators, 445.18(A) provisions shall be capable of isolating the generator output terminals from the paralleling equipment.
 The disconnecting means shall not be required to be located at the generator.”

-To be adequately safe when you need to work on a generator that has been installed in parallel with another, you need to be able to isolate it from the others as you work on it.
-Another generator can and will backfeed onto the dead generator just as a utility line will back feed if the main breaker is left on or if there is no transfer switch installed.
+To be adequately safe when working on a generator installed in parallel with another, you need to be able to isolate it from the others.
+Another generator can and will back feed onto the dead generator, just as a utility line will back feed if the main breaker is left on or if no transfer switch is installed.

-At the end of the day, the most important thing is that you are able to go home safe to your families.
+At the end of the day, the most important thing is that you are able to go home safely to your family.
 Following codes and basic safety procedures will ensure that.

 Leave a Reply